 Putting the Furthest Behind First

-Because of their location, landscape, and size, small island nations like Dominica are especially vulnerable to climate change and its consequences — despite contributing the least to greenhouse gas emissions.
+Because of their location, landscape, and size, small island nations like Dominica are especially exposed to the consequences of climate change — despite contributing the least to greenhouse gas emissions.
 These countries are on the frontlines of global warming; megastorms, rising sea levels, and ocean acidification pose real and urgent threats to their health, safety, and way of life.
 In addition to ocean-related catastrophes, the Caribbean region is highly prone to flooding, landslides, droughts, wildfires, and other natural hazards.

 A woman walks in the street of Roseau, the capital of Dominica, which is struggling to overcome the severe impact of a Category 5 hurricane that tore through the region in September 2017.
 Photo: UNICEF/Moreno Gonzalez